Mathmagicians/mathmagicians.github.io/about.md

 permalink: /about/
 ---

-Kumori is software for managing software.
+Mathmagicians is a bunch of really good software architects.